 How common is this fraud?

-Widespread!
-The fake Baabaa are pullulating all over the world!
-The Gurbani time and again alerts us about them!
+The fake Baabaas are pullulating all over the world!
+We are time and again alerted by the Gurbani about them!

 For example, in the following verses, Bhatt Bhikhaa Ji (whose Bani is included in Guru Granth Sahib) highlights this corruption further.
 Based on his own experience, Bhatt Bhikhaa Ji recounts his wanderings in search of a true Mahatma.
-He recounts spending one year (“ਬਰਸੁ ਏਕੁ ਹਉ ਫਿਰਿਓ”), but could not find one.
-Instead, he found they were all just high flying on the ego fleet, soft-spoken, polished, sweet, but full of Mayaic corruption on the inside.
-Wasting his time in vain, finally, Bhatt Bhikhaa Ji came to the Guru Sahib and found solace.
+He recounts spending one year (‘ਬਰਸੁ ਏਕੁ ਹਉ ਫਿਰਿਓ’), but could not find one.
+Instead, he found all of them just high flying on the ego fleet, soft-spoken, polished, sweet, but full of Mayaic corruption on the inside.
+Wasting his time in vain, finally, Bhatt Bhikhaa Ji came to the Guru Sahib.

-Bhagat Kabeer Sahib further highlights it.
-He says they, to whom I go to release myself, I found they themselves are bound by many chains (traps, noose, snares, perplexities, etc.).
+Bhagat Kabeer Jee further highlights it.
+He says they, to whom I go to release myself, I found they themselves are bound by many chains (traps, noose, snares, perplexities, Bikaar: lust, anger, greed, etc).

 - ਹਰਿ ਬਿਨੁ ਭਰਮਿ ਭੁਲਾਨੇ ਅੰਧਾ ॥ ਜਾ ਪਹਿ ਜਾਉ ਆਪੁ ਛੁਟਕਾਵਨਿ ਤੇ ਬਾਧੇ ਬਹੁ ਫੰਧਾ ॥੧॥ ਰਹਾਉ ॥: Without Hari (Mool, Source), the spiritually blind ones are gone astray in doubt.
 And those, to whom I go to find release – they themselves are bound by all sorts of chains. ||1||Pause|| (sggs 334).

-In other words, they all want you to give give theme everything (your money, your land, your wife, etc.), but they themselves have nothing to give to you!!!!!
+In other words, they all want you to give them everything (your money, your land, your woman, etc.), but they themselves have nothing to give to you!

-Baabaa Nanak says the Guru who himself is blind (ignorant, fraud, hungry for Maya or Mayadhaaree, Parpachee, etc.), the disciples of that Guru are also ought to be blind!!
+Baabaa Nanak says the Guru who himself is mentally blind, the disciples of that Guru are also ought to be mentally blind!

 Crowds and crowds are attracted and follow the path of fraud

-Bhagat Kabeer Sahib gives us a very important clue, which can be of a great help ONLY if are are willing to accept it.
-Bhagat Sahib tells us crowds and crowds of people are attracted and thus follow the Path of falsehood (fraud, Karamkaand, Pakhandvaad…).
+Bhagat Kabeer Jee gives us a very important clue, which can be of a great help ONLY if are are willing to accept it.
+Bhagat Kabeer Jee tells us crowds and crowds of people are attracted and thus follow the Path of falsehood (fraud, Karamkaand, Pakhandvaad…).
 It’s a sheep behavior — sheep follow sheep.

 - ਦੇਖਾ ਦੇਖੀ ਸ੍ਵਾਂਗੁ ਧਰਿ ਭੂਲੇ ਭਟਕਾ ਖਾਹਿ ॥੧੩੫॥: (ਦੇਖਾ ਦੇਖੀ, ਨਕਲ ਕਰ ਕੇ, ਹੋਰਨਾਂ ਨੂੰ ਕਰਦਿਆਂ ਦੇਖ ਕੇ, ਦਿਖਾਵੇ ਦੀ ਖਾਤਰ…, people ) look at one another and disguise (in religious robe, impersonation, ਸਾਂਗ ਬਣਾ ਲੈਣਾਂ…), but they are deluded and lost (from the true Way of life-ਸਹੀ ਰਾਹ ਤੋਂ ਖੁੰਝੇ ਹੋਏ ਇਹ ਲੋਕ ਭਟਕਦੇ ਹਨ). ||135|| (sggs 1371).

-However, since the Way of Truth is like walking on the razor’s edge, it does not attract crowds of people.
-As a result, Bhagat Kabeer Sahib reminds us that the true ones are always alone (i.e., without crowds following them)!!
+However, since the Way of Truth is like walking on the razor’s edge or chewing the steel balls — it does not attract crowds of people.
+As a result, Bhagat Kabeer Jee reminds us that the true ones are always alone (i.e., without crowds following them)!!

 - ਕਬੀਰ ਜਿਹ ਮਾਰਗਿ ਪੰਡਿਤ ਗਏ ਪਾਛੈ ਪਰੀ ਬਹੀਰ ॥ ਇਕ ਅਵਘਟ ਘਾਟੀ ਰਾਮ ਕੀ ਤਿਹ ਚੜਿ ਰਹਿਓ ਕਬੀਰ ॥੧੬੫॥: O Kabeer!
 The crowds follow the path which the Pandits have taken (the path of falsehood, Pakhand, Karamkaand…).
 (But) There is a rugged or precipitous cliff on the way to “Raam” (Mool, Source, Truth…); Kabeer is climbing that cliff (alone!). ||165|| (sggs 1373).

-The Gurbani compares them with “Thugs” (ਠਗ, robbers, cheaats); for they are just fraud, disguised in peculiar religious paraphernalia (“Bhekhee“, garbs…).
+The Gurbani compares them with ‘Thugs’ (ਠੱਗ, robbers, cheats); for they are just fraud, disguised in peculiar religious paraphernalia (‘Bhekhee‘, garbs…).

 - ਅਖੀ ਤ ਮੀਟਹਿ ਨਾਕ ਪਕੜਹਿ ਠਗਣ ਕਉ ਸੰਸਾਰੁ ॥੧॥ ਰਹਾਉ ॥: (Cheats, ਪਖੰਡੀ) Close their eyes and hold their nostrils (they do such trickery only) to dupe the world. ||1||Pause|| (sggs 662).